 If we make someone presumed eligible, and then we need more than 60 days to do the OOS, do we need an extension on the OOS if it goes beyond the 60 days?

-For non SSA consumers, you must have medical documentation of at least one impairment to determine eligibility or you may use observation if the impairment is clearly observable (e.g., amputation).
-Then you can use self report to document (using VRC judgment to determine that self reported information seems reasonable) additional limitations from other disabilities on the OOS/FAR.
+You must have medical documentation of at least one disability to determine eligibility or you may use observation if the impairment is clearly observable (e.g., amputation).
+Then you can use self report to document (using VRC judgment to determine that self- reported information seems reasonable) additional limitations from other disabilities on the OOS/FAR.
 You must obtain medical records as soon as possible to document the additional disabilities.